GeroldSetz/Mailinator-Domains/README.md

 # Mailinator-Domains
-This repository is beeing generated daily based on the data of www.block-disposable-email.com.
+This repository is beeing generated based on the data of www.block-disposable-email.com.
+Updates committed on a daily basis as long as additions appear.

 ## What you get
 The data you can download here is a list of domains in sha1 format (lowecase hashed).